garrandall/popular-music-data/tracks/i-ve-got-so-much-to-give-barry-white.md

 Right on, right on

 Yeah yeah yeah yeah yeah yeah yeah yeah
-Ah, my baby, my baby, ooh ooh
+Ah, my baby, my baby, ohooh
 What am I, what am I gonna do?
 What am I gonna do with you, girl?
 Oh, what am I gonna do?
 What am I gonna do with you, girl?
 I'm gonna love you, baby - that's what I'm gonna do